llpeterson/internetworking/basic-ip.md

 networks.
 Sometimes, to avoid ambiguity, we refer to the underlying networks that we are interconnecting as *physical* networks.
 An internet is a *logical* network built out of a collection of physical networks.
-In this context, a collection of Ethernets connected by bridges or switches would still be viewed as a single network.
+In this context, a collection of Ethernet segments connected by bridges or switches would still be viewed as a single network.

 <figure class="line">
 	<a id="inet"></a>